jduanen/LedDisplay/README.md

 ##### Power Supply

-The display is powered by 9VAC @ ?A power brick through a cannon plug on the back of the unit.
+The display was originally powered by 9VAC @ 4A power brick through a cannon plug on the back of the unit.
 There is an on-board 5VDC regulator that provides Vcc to the logic and the LEDs.

-[????I think I'm going to modify it to take a 5VDC@6A input instead????]
+I modified the board to use a 12VDC @ 4A power brick instead.

 ###### Power consumption measurements

-- Measured using the Adafruit GFX Brightness values with all LEDs on, and using an 8.5V supply voltage.
+I measured the display using the Adafruit GFX Brightness values with all LEDs on, and using an 8.5VDC supply voltage.

 | Brightness | Amps | Watts |
 |:----------:|-----:|-----: |